 The Centers for Disease Control and Prevention (CDC) reports that opioid overdoses treated in emergency departments rose 30% from July 2016 through September 2017 in 52 areas in 45 states.
 Overdoses in the Midwest increased by 70% during that period, and opioid overdoses in large cities increased by 54% in 16 states.[16]

-Most of the deaths from synthetic opioids are from fentanyl,[20] and most of the increases in fentanyl deaths in recent years do not involve prescription fentanyl but are related to illicitly-made fentanyl that is being mixed with or sold as heroin—with or without the users’ knowledge—and increasingly as counterfeit pills.[1]
+Most of the deaths from synthetic opioids are from fentanyl,[18] and most of the increases in fentanyl deaths in recent years do not involve prescription fentanyl but are related to illicitly-made fentanyl that is being mixed with or sold as heroin—with or without the users’ knowledge—and increasingly as counterfeit pills.[1]
 From July–December 2017 to January–June 2018 in 25 states, opioid deaths decreased 5% overall.
-Decreases were reported deaths involving prescription opioids and illicit synthetic opioids—except for illicitly manufactured fentanyl, from which deaths increased 11%.[21]
+Decreases were reported in deaths involving prescription opioids and illicit synthetic opioids—except for illicitly manufactured fentanyl, from which deaths increased 11%.[19]

 The etiology of overdoses presenting to an emergency department often reflects local prescribing tendencies.
 Polypharmacy overdoses that include opioids can be a challenge for even the most experienced clinician.
 Fortunately, pharmacologic reversal of the opioid component can assist in the diagnosis of these potentially complex cases.

 In Europe, illicit use of fentanyl and its analogues (eg, 3-methylfentanyl ) have been identified as a rising cause of overdose deaths.
-In countries affected by heroin shortages, these drugs have been marketed as a replacement for heroin.[25]
+In countries affected by heroin shortages, these drugs have been marketed as a replacement for heroin.[23] with 160jkl;jkl;jl

 The predominant cause of morbidity and mortality from pure opioid overdoses is respiratory compromise.
 Less commonly, acute lung injury, status epilepticus, and cardiotoxicity occur in the overdose setting.
 Case reports of increased incidence of mortality have been documented in patients with coexistent stenosing lesions of the upper airway.[24]

 Morbidities due to co-ingestants must be considered in polypharmacy overdoses, and they vary depending on the co-ingestant.
-A Canadian study found that the risk for fatal opioid toxicity was almost twofold higher in patients taking an opioid and more than 2500 mg of gabapentin daily; like opioids, gabapentin can also suppress respiration.[27]
+A Canadian study found that the risk for fatal opioid toxicity was almost twofold higher in patients taking an opioid and more than 2500 mg of gabapentin daily; like opioids, gabapentin can also suppress respiration.[25]
+In some US states, gabapentin has been reclassified as a Schedule V controlled substance.[26]

 Intent of the overdose also plays a role.
 The addition of suicidal intent is linked to increased emergency department usage,[27] and such intent could suggest higher dosages of narcotics or co-ingestants